kaalam/document.source/jazz_reference/pages/vision_elements_block_kind_etc.md

 system, transmitted through zMQ, libCURL, persisted or stored in many efficient structures).
-**One shot** is a block linked to a transaction (typically as the result of some query, that will be destroyed as the transaction is destroyed). **Volatile** is a block in RAM inside some efficient structure, queue, deque, tree, index, all of them possibly accessed as a key/value store. **Persisted** is a block stored on a memory mapped file to/from which they can be saved/loaded using LMDB technology.
+**One shot** is a block linked to a transaction (typically as the result of some query, that will be destroyed as the transaction is destroyed). **Volatile** is a block in RAM inside some efficient structure, queue, deque, tree, index, all of them possibly accessed as a key/value store. **Persisted** is a block stored on a memory mapped file to/from which it can be saved/loaded using LMDB technology.
-Of course, you can also save blocks to a file, in Jazz terminology the file system is a channel whose base is "file", not a "persisted" block..
+Of course, you can also save blocks to a file, in Jazz terminology the file system is a channel whose base is "file", not a "persisted" block.

 * See C++ ref [Block](/develop_jazz02/classjazz__elements_1_1Block.html)